adigiworld/indian-states/README.md

 # indian-states

-A small library to get all Indian states, UT and capitals.
+A small library to get all Indian States, UT and Capitals.